Luis Carlos Rúa: Kontacto

-Environmental Defense
+Environmental defense

-At the end of 2019, several environmental leaders were invited to an event organized by the Heinrich Böll Foundation in the city of Bogotá devised for the Design of Strategies for the Páramo de Santurbán defense, where Hermán Vergara, inhabitant of Támesis Antioquia and social leader, denounced some presumed dangers that it entailed for his region that included the municipality of Támesis, the mining investment in Quebradona of AngloGold Ashanti at the southeastern Antioquia, among them, the installation of a tailings dam just 2 km from the Cauca River, with similar construction characteristics to the one built in Brumadinho Brazil, in the metropolitan region of Belo Horizonte whose collapse caused less environmental damage than that caused by the Mariana dam disaster but higher mortality, leaving at least 270 dead people.
+At the end of 2019, several environmental leaders were invited to an event organized by the Heinrich Böll Foundation in the city of Bogotá devised for the Design of Strategies for the Páramo de Santurbán defense, where Hermán Vergara, inhabitant of Támesis Antioquia and social leader, denounced some presumed dangers that it entailed for his region that included the municipality of Támesis, the mining investment in Quebradona of AngloGold Ashanti at the southeastern Antioquia, among them, the installation of a tailings dam just 2 km from the Cauca River, with similar construction characteristics to the one built in Brumadinho, Brazil, in the metropolitan region of Belo Horizonte whose collapse caused less environmental damage than that caused by the Mariana dam disaster but higher mortality, leaving at least 270 dead people.
 After hearing this complaint, Rúa, invited to the event, developed a public collection through social networks to finance an investigation in the area of influence of the project, seeking the support of several activists including the Colombian swimmer Jorge Iván del Valle, the singer Adriana Lucía, the Colombian actor Julián Román, the actress Carolina Guerra, among others.
-With the proceeds from the vaki he traveled to the area, where he settled for three months, documenting various residents testimonies, and generating a descriptive documentary, as well as an international complaint through the Rolling Stone magazine against the presumed omissions of the ANLA and the looming threat.
-This because in Rúa's concept, this project threatened the ecosystem and the water sources that supply it to 24 municipalities, as denounced in 2015 before Corantioquia by the oversight John Jairo Arcila of Jericó, without any news having about it that next 4 years in this regard.
+With the proceeds from the vaki he traveled to the area, where he settled for three months, documenting various residents testimonies, and generating a descriptive documentary, as well as an international complaint through Rolling Stone magazine against the presumed omissions of the ANLA and the looming threat.
+This because in Rúa's opinion, this project threatened the ecosystem and the water sources that supply it to 24 municipalities, as denounced in 2015 before Corantioquia by the oversight John Jairo Arcila of Jericó, without any news having about it that next 4 years in this regard.
 The consolidation of the media demonstrations promoted by Rúa during 9 months, with the help of other people, generated the closure of the project license of the powerful Multinational.

-Rúa also developed other environmental complaints in Antioquia, such as the indiscriminate felling of trees that the Envigado Mayor's Office planned to carry out based on compliance with a valuation agreement worth 205 thousand million pesos, to allegedly decongest the municipality with the felling of more than 2000 trees.
+Rúa also developed other environmental complaints in Antioquia, such as the indiscriminate felling of trees that the Envigado Mayor's Office planned to carry out based on compliance with a valuation agreement worth 205 billion pesos, to allegedly decongest the municipality with the felling of more than 2000 trees.
 On that occasion, he accompanied and promoted various activities, such as staying up all night in the area, various performances, and citizen complaints as protest measures requesting other solutions that took care of the environment.